advocations/skype/Conversations.md

 **Figure 1.
 The relationship between objects in the Skype Web SDK conversation model**

 ![SkypeWebSDK_ConvObjects](images/7bb0af54-be7a-4c3b-a41c-516b8e7bcd04.png)
-### Conversation Types
+### Conversation types

 A conversation can be thought of as two-dimensional, with the number of conversation services representing one dimension, and the number of participants representing the other.

-- Single modal and multi modal conversation: A single modal conversation is an Instant Message (IM) or an audio conversation, which is actually audio/video.
+- Single modal and multi-modal conversation: A single modal conversation is an Instant Message (IM) or an audio conversation, which is actually audio/video.
 A multi-modal conversation uses two media modalities: IM and audio/video.

 - Two-party conversation: A two-party conversation is a peer-to-peer conversation.
-A multi-party conversation is escalated to a meeting when the third party joins the conversation.
+A multi-party conversation is escalated to a meeting when the third-party joins the conversation.

-### Conversation Services
+### Conversation services

 Several conversation service types are supported by the SDK: